AlienVault-OTX/ApiV2/README.md

 Please limit all requests to one every ten seconds.
 To maintain perforamnce, IP addresses that don't adhere to this may be banned.

 # Terms and Conditions
-This is subject to change,  may be withdrawn, and is likely to be flaky.
-I make no guarantees as to the availability or veracity.
+I make no guarantees as to the availability or veracity of results.
 All access to the server is logged.